josfam/small-python-projects/README.md

 ## 12.DNA Visualization
 Learned that the `{}` delimeter of the `str.format()` method can be pre-defined<br>
 in the string, then formatted later.

+Added more DNA variants, including a representation of DNA inspired by the film Blade Runner 2049.

+Used classes to enable those other DNA variants
 <br>
 ![basic-dna](demo-gifs/21.DNA-Visualization/dna.gif)
 <br><br>